And They Work Both Ways for Advisors

 “If You Want to Help People, Make Sure….”

-The network of those who do this work in French here in Quebec is growing too, this post came from a friend and colleague I’ve known for over a decade.
+The network of those who do this work in French here in Quebec is growing too, and this post came from a friend and colleague I’ve known for over a decade.

 She posted about an inspiring training session she’d attended, sharing a short quote the head trainer offered up.